 Where do I begin?
-It seems an impossible task to share just how I feel about Scott Leysath – the Original.
+It seems an impossible task to share just how I feel about Scott Leysath – the Original host of outdoor shows.
 You know when you feel like you’ve known someone your entire life and you’re trying to give a synopsis of all that time and experience?
 Well, that’s how I feel right now, but here goes.

 The Sporting Chef: Wild, Organic, and Always Delicious!

 The Sporting Chef has always been and will continue to be a fast-paced, everything wild, foraged, organic, and DELICIOUS kind of show.
 The prerequisite for a recipe to “make it” on the show: it must be delicious.
 You’ll really be missing out if you miss an episode.
 I guarantee that.